 We’ve now created the order itself.
 After clicking the Save Order button you’ll find yourself in that specific Order Page, where you’ll see a summary of the details you added previously.
 From here, you can add or modify that data anytime you want.
 Now that we have the bare skeleton of an order, let’s add some parts to it.
 At the bottom of the page, you’ll see the Add CAD File section.
 By clicking on the Choose Model File button you can upload your CAD file to the platform and append it to this order.
 The lines below contain crucial information that will drive the part’s estimates in terms of production time and cost.
 By choosing a workflow template, you will determine the printer, post-processing steps, and if included in the workflow template also the shipping type.
 When you have filled in the details, click on Add CAD File to proceed.

 Once the file has been uploaded and the platform has processed it (this may take a page reload for large files), you’ll be able to review the newly added Line Item below the order summary.
 This includes a render of the CAD model, estimates of the printing time and cost as well as all the details we previously added to the part.
 The first thing to confirm is that the uploaded model is deemed serviceable by the platform in the Printable line.
 After that, take a look at the Estimates tab on the left.
-The estimates you see take into account the variables we’ve set in the last step: material, support material, quantity, layer thickness, model units, and ultimately the chosen template as it will not only include the printer details but also the post-processing steps.
+The estimates you see take into account the variables we’ve set in the last step: material, support material, quantity, layer thickness, model units, and ultimately the chosen workflow as it will not only include the printer details but also the post-processing steps.
 Review the estimates carefully as they can reveal mistakes in the variables’ setup.
 Once you are confident with the results and ready to push the line item into production, change the status to Confirmed and click on Save CAD File.

-To create a Run for your newly created Order, go back to the Dashboard by clicking on the header on the top left (it will be named as your bureau), or the Homepage link, and then clicking on Add Run.
+To create a Run for your newly created Order, go back to the Dashboard by clicking on the header on the top left (it will be named as your bureau), or the Home link, and then clicking on Add Run.

 Scroll down to your CAD File and review what workflow you have chosen.

 Now that you’ve scheduled your Run and setup your Order, your parts will undergo a series of changes and status updates before they get to your client.
 To access the Traceability Report, which will let you review all of these changes from order intake all the way to shipment, get to the Run details page and click on the part for which you’d like to access the report.
-You can access also the Run page by clicking on Plan/Runs or by clicking on a bar in the Gantt chart to open the run detailed page.
-From there you can open the report by clicking on one of the parts list in the Prints sections.
+You can access also the Run page by clicking on Plan>Runs or by clicking on a bar in the Gantt chart to open the run details page.
+From there you can open the report by clicking on one of the parts listed in the Prints sections.

 From here you can directly see every information related to the historical changes to the part.
 You can also download an offline version of the Traceability Report by clicking the Export Report.